 Gaining national qualifications in Mountain Leadership Bevis guided nationally and internationally with ascents in the European Alps, North America and expeditions to the Himalayas.

 Bevis owns a camera unit based on a 4K Canon C300 MKII with Zeiss optics.
 He also runs a comprehensive edit suite.

 Bevis has filmed and worked with the following:

-The Arts Council of England; The Arts Council of Wales; The Barbican; BBC; John Cale; Nick Franglen; Film and Video Umbrella; Hamish Fulton; Ori Gersht; Great North Run Culture; Graham Gussin; The Henry Moore Foundation; Tom Hunter; Shona Illingworth; Make Music New York Festival; Melanie Manchot; Robby Müller; The Musée d'Art Contemporain du Val-de-Marne, Paris; Museum of Fine Art Boston; National Museum Wales; Nuit Blanche, Paris; Ogilvy & Mather; Olympic Delivery Authority; Random Acts/Channel 4; The Serpentine Gallery; SRG SSR / Swiss TV broadcaster; Turner Contemporary Margate; Mark Wallinger; The Wellcome Trust.
+The Arts Council of England; The Arts Council of Wales; The Barbican; BBC; John Cale; Nick Franglen; Film and Video Umbrella; Hamish Fulton; Ori Gersht; Great North Run Culture; Graham Gussin; The Henry Moore Foundation; Tom Hunter; Shona Illingworth; Make Music New York Festival; Melanie Manchot; Robby Müller; The Musée d'Art Contemporain du Val-de-Marne, Paris; Museum of Fine Art Boston; National Museum Wales; Nuit Blanche, Paris; Ogilvy & Mather; Olympic Delivery Authority; Random Acts/Channel 4; Screen South; The Serpentine Gallery; SRG SSR / Swiss TV broadcaster; Turner Contemporary Margate; Mark Wallinger; The Wellcome Trust.